 Reasons for the delay

-One of the reasons seems to be that the database will not be operational by next year, although there has been some recent progress.
-The European Commission has announced that the database will not be released to businesses until all modules are fully operational and have been audited by an independent body.
+One of the reasons seems to be that the database will not be operable by 2020, although there has been some recent progress.
+The European Commission has announced that the database will not be released to businesses until all modules are fully operable and have been audited by an independent body.

 What does this mean for businesses?